What is Sloww? I’ve been thinking about this question a lot lately.

 The approach I take is: self-directed + syntopical reading + summarizing + synthesizing (as a thinking style and writing style) + sharing.

-Some may view it as a negative that I’m not credentialed with special letters before or after my name.
+Some may view it as a negative that I’m not credentialed with special letters before or after my name (e.g. Dr, PhD, etc).
 But, I view it as a positive because my mind isn’t siloed in one specific discipline.
-I greatly appreciate the efforts of all specialists, but my mind seems to operate best in generalist mode.
-Another big positive that sets me apart is that I report to no one but myself—I’m not an employee, not in academia, and not operating off of someone else’s research funding who has a hidden agenda or perverse incentives.
-And, that means I can and do honestly share anything and everything that I’m actually thinking without holding anything back.
+I greatly appreciate the efforts of all specialists, but my mind seems to naturally operate as a generalist.
+Not only is my internal mind without disciplinary constraints, but I have no external appearances to keep up either because I’m not in academia.
+Another big positive is that I’m not “bought and paid for”—I’m self-employed and the sole employee, report to no one, and don’t receive money from anyone but those who purchase my products/services.
+I’m not operating off of someone else’s funding who has a hidden agenda or perverse incentives.
+As icing on the cake, I’ve never personally been extrinsically motivated by money.
+Everything I do has always been personal development first, and business development as a byproduct.
+What does all this mean?
+It means I can and do honestly share anything and everything that I’m actually thinking, experiencing, living, and learning without holding anything back.

-I’m a lifestyle entrepreneur.
+I’m a self-education entrepreneur.
 More specifically I’m pursuing the path(s) of:

-- solopreneur: it’s just me over here đź‘‹
+- solopreneur: it’s just me over here 👋

 - edupreneur: what I do could be considered part of the online learning/e-learning space